 - What are five comments you can make after looking at Room 3’s graph of results?

 - Find a place at your home or in a nearby park area that will be good for observing birds.
 This can be a window inside or a spot outside.
 If you are inside, open the window so you can hear the birds.

 - Look at the Resources for children and teachers section on Landcare Research's website.
 It has things to look out for (observe) when identifying birds and helpful posters to download.

 - Make an observation form of your own.
 Use some of the words from Room 3’s observation form.

 - Spend 10 minutes observing birds.
 Look and listen.
 Take photos if it does not frighten the birds.

 - Identify the birds.
-Look at the Garden Bird Guide poster or New Zealand Birds Online ‘Identify that bird’ section.
-Use What Bird? to listen to bird calls.
+Look at the Identification guide resources or New Zealand Birds Online ‘Identify that bird’ section.
+Use the Department of Conservation's Bird songs and calls or RNZ's The Birds to listen to bird calls.

 - Share your findings with the class.